Jacques Siwe: Career

 On 6 January 2018, Siwe signed first professional contract with Dijon.
 He made his professional debut with the club in a 3–0 Ligue 1 loss to Monaco on 11 April 2021.
 On 25 June 2021, Siwe signed for Championnat National club Annecy.

+On 11 September 2025, Siwe signed a four-year contract with Russian Premier League club Rubin Kazan.

 Personal life

 Born in France, Siwe is of Cameroonian descent.